holyaustin/TalentMusicaLayerHack/client/README.md

 # Talent Musica

 ## Introduction
 This project is an EthGlobal Metabolism Hackathon sponsored by Zora.
-The projects seeks to create an onchain music Dapp where young mujsic talents can upload theior creation and mint it to the marketplace as Video NFTs.
-If users like the music, such artistes can be contatcted on their twitter handle.
+The project seeks to create an on-chain music Dapp where young music talents can upload their creation and mint it to the marketplace as Video NFTs.
+If users like the music, such artists can be contacted on their Twitter handles.

 ## Web 3.0 technologies Used